 - stay in touch via facetime, phone, text messages throughout the week

-- attend important activities such as parent-teacher meetings, performances, etc
+- attend important activities such as parent-teacher meetings, performances, sports games, etc

 Children tend to blame themselves when there are problems.
 So it is very important for parents to communicate that it’s not the child’s fault.
 Divorce is a decision made by adults and children are not responsible for causing it or fixing it.

 If you decide to divorce, the end of your marriage also means the beginning of your co-parenting.
-A child needs two parents, and that means you and your ex-spouse will remain co-parents for a very long time.
-That has wider implications when it comes to vacations, decisions about schools, relationships with in-laws, as well as other shared responsibilities and family ties.
+A child needs two parents, and that means you and your ex-spouse will remain co-parents for the rest of your lives.
+That has wider implications when it comes to vacations, decisions about schools, relationships with in-laws, as well as other shared responsibilities, family activities, and social ties.

-If you decide to divorce, talk to a professional about how to child-proof your separation from your spouse.
+If you decide to divorce, talk to a professional about how to child-proof your separation.